larsyencken/doko/README.rst

 devel
 ~~~~~

+- Add a means for storing and using known landmarks
 - Add a cache strategy enabled by ``--cache`` option
 - Include location source in Location tuple
 - Add ``--show-strategy`` option on the command-line